 It is essential to treat tooth decay the moment it is detected.
 Otherwise, if not checked, it can contribute to more decay and other serious dental problems like pulp infection and tooth loss.
 The faster you eliminate a cavity problem, the more you promote your oral health.

 Our team at Singing River Dentistry has experience handling various kinds of tooth filling procedures while keeping in mind the comfort and convenience of our patients.

 What Are Dental Fillings?

-A dental filling is a treatment aimed at restoring the structure of a tooth lost to decay.
-It is a restorative dentistry solution that may be used to repair small tooth fractures to prevent further additional tooth decay.
-It is also used to restore otherwise deteriorated tooth surfaces to allow them to retain their usual function and shape.
+A tooth filling (also called a dental filling) is a restorative treatment that preserves the structure of a tooth that might otherwise be lost to decay.
+Fillings may be used to repair small tooth fractures to prevent further additional tooth decay.
+The are also also used to restore otherwise deteriorated surfaces of teeth, which allows teeth to retain their function and shape.

 Dental Filling Procedure

 First, our dentist and team will numb the tooth and surrounding tissue to ensure comfort.